 The most obvious way to do this is with bubble wrap, however, you can also use other items you will be bringing with you such as towels or a yoga mat.
 You can also add cardboard around the nose and tail, and pool noodles around the rails.
 Whatever you use though, just be careful that it does not have hard parts that might themselves damage the board.

 Sometimes, we like to put our boards into our day bag (a thinner version of a travel board bag) and then put that inside a travel board bag for added protection.
 This works nicely because it is easier than wrapping a board in bubble wrap and then we have our day bag’s to use at our destinations.

 Pack your surf accessories separately.
 As mentioned above, hard or sharp items in your bag will damage your board.
 So, if you are traveling with extra fins, combs, surfboard leash, etc. make sure you either pack these in a secure pocket that is protected by foam in your board bag, or pack them in your suitcase.

 Step 4: Board Bag

 You need to make sure you have a travel board bag.
-A board sock or day bag just won’t cut it.
+While a surfboard sock or canvas surfboard bag are great for local use, they just won’t cut it when flying.
 The difference between a day bag and a travel bag is the thickness of the foam layer.
 A day bag may provide 1 to 5 mm of foam, while a travel bag will provide about 10 mm of foam.
 If you try to fly with a day bag without any extra protection, you board is guaranteed to break.
-Kimberly has once, however, used a day bag to pack a surfboard on a short flight from California to Mexico, along with 200 feet of bubble wrap and a full outline of cardboard, and the board was fine!
+We have once, however, used a day bag to pack a surfboard on a short flight from California to Mexico, along with 200 feet of bubble wrap and a full outline of cardboard, and the board was fine!
 But we were worried the whole way, so we would absolutely recommend a proper travel bag.